mikedillion/annoyances-cookbook/README.md

 ubuntu
 ------
 Does an "apt-get update", turns off apparmor and turns off byobu.
-Removes whoopsie and unity-lens-shopping if this ever got on a server.
+Removes whoopsie, popularity-contest, and unity-lens-shopping if this ever got on a server.
 Currently Ubuntu-only.

 Usage
 =====